-Overall, it is anticipated that as a result of the RBMP there will be a minor positive effect on the fibre and fuel services provided within the Western Wales RBD.
-Effects will largely be concentrated in the mid to north east of the RBD and in the south west of the RBD, as shown in Figure 4.1.
+Overall, it is anticipated that as a result of the RBMP there will be a minor positive effect on the food services provided within the Dee RBD in the long-term, but there may be short term negative effect s associated with reductions in available agricultural land.
+Effects will largely be concentrated in the lower catchment and Dee Estuary, as well as the grazed uplands as shown in Figure 4.1.

-How significant are the predicted changes to fibre and fuel services in the Western Wales RBD?
+How significant are the predicted changes to food services in the Dee RBD?

-Implementation of the Western Wales RBMP is not anticipated to have a significant effect on the fibre and fuel services in the RBD, however there is anticipated to be a minor, positive change to the fibre and fuel services overall, with some specific areas of the RBD experiencing negative changes in the short-term but a positive change in the long-term.
-The main beneficiaries of this positive effect will be the agricultural and forestry industries as there is the potential for increases in income.
-The indirect and cumulative effects of the improvements to the food fuel service are outlined in Section 3 below.
+Implementation of the Dee RBMP is not anticipated to have a significant effect on the food services in the RBD, however there is anticipated to be a minor, positive effect to the food services overall, with some specific areas of the RBD experiencing negative effect s in the short-term but a positive effect in the long-term.
+The main beneficiaries of this positive effect will be the agricultural and fishing industries as their land will be more productive and the water environment will be healthier for fish and shellfisheries.
+The indirect and cumulative effects of the improvements to the food service are outlined in Section 3 below.